DIY Faux Granite Countertops: A Quick and Clear Guide for You

 DIY Tips for Refacing Your Countertops

 No matter what method you choose, for your countertop renovation to look its best you’ll need to clean the counters thoroughly.
 Scrub away any dirt or grease.
 Then, rinse twice.
-Proper cleaning will lengthen your counter’s lifespan.
+Proper cleaning will lengthen your bathroom or kitchen counter’s lifespan.

 Faux Granite Countertop Overlays